Mani

 Did Mani ever recant?

 There is no historical evidence that Mani ever recanted his teachings.
-He remained committed to his beliefs until his execution.
+He remained committed to his beliefs until his death, despite facing persecution and eventual execution.

 What is the difference between Manichaeism and orthodox Christianity?